-Customer service shouldn’t be undervalued.
-The personal relationships built by providing exceptional service can become an integral part of any purchase decision.
-At Foundant, we especially understand this and focus our culture around the idea that the client always comes first. . . and we have seen first hand the relationships that form as a result.
+Customer service shouldn’t be undervalued - whether it’s in a for-profit business or between a funder and grantee.
+The personal relationships built by providing exceptional service can become an integral part of any decision.
+At Foundant, we understand this and focus our culture around the idea that the client always comes first.

-This is especially true in the relationships cultivated in the philanthropic sector.
+This is especially true in relationships cultivated in the philanthropic sector.

 “The strongest relationships we have, have been cultivated over the years - with excellent customer service through friendly, helpful phone calls, visits, and attendance when possible at their events to show interest and support for their programs.
 They make us successful so we want them to be successful.”